 Listing 12-2: Creating variables to hold the query argument and filename argument

-As we saw when we printed out the vector, the program’s name takes up the first value in the vector at args[0], so that we’re starting at index 1.
+As we saw when we printed the vector, the program’s name takes up the first value in the vector at args[0], so we’re starting at index 1.
 The first argument minigrep takes is the string we’re searching for, so we put a reference to the first argument in the variable query.
 The second argument will be the filename, so we put a reference to the second argument in the variable filename.

-We’re temporarily printing out the values of these variables, again to prove to ourselves that our code is working as we intend.
-Let’s try running this program again with the arguments test and sample.txt:
+We temporarily print the values of these variables to prove that the code is working as we intend.
+Let’s run this program again with the arguments test and sample.txt:

 $ cargo run test sample.txt

+Compiling minigrep v0.1.0 (file:///projects/minigrep)

 Finished dev [unoptimized + debuginfo] target(s) in 0.0 secs